A film about fear, about how we face our fears and about how sometimes those fears turn into our worst nightmare.

 Spanish Writer-director Alejandro Amenábar returns to the big screen with the mind-bending Regression, which represents a return to suspense, the genre of The Others which marked his feature film debut in 1996. “

-Regression offers different layers of meaning for different audiences, and most of all, a good show to entertain wide audiences who appreciate effective, unpredictable narrative.
+Regression offers different layers of meaning for different audiences, and most of all, a good show to entertain wide audiences who appreciate effective, unpredictable narratives.

 “I grew up seeing so many American films, I feel like I identify with them,” says Alejandro Amenábar.